• Sati

 1. Biological risk factors:

-Women are at a greater physiological risk of contracting HIV because they have a greater mucosal surface area exposed to pathogens and infectious fluid for longer periods during sexual intercourse and are likely to face increased tissue injury.
+Women are at a greater physiological risk of contracting HIV because they have a greater mucosal surface area exposed to pathogens and infectious fluid for longer periods during sexual intercourse, and are likely to face increased tissue injury.

 2. Contextual risk factors